Shotokan Karate of America (SKA), a nonprofit organization dedicated to teaching traditional karate in the United States since 1956

 Fifty years later, Maryknoll Shotokan Karate continues as one of the oldest dojos established by Mr. Ohshima within SKA, the United States and the world.
 (For the complete story, see Dojo History.)
 Under the continued guidance of Mr. Ohshima and Maryknoll’s senior black belts, Maryknoll Shotokan Karate’s aspiration is to provide rigorous karate training in the form and tradition handed down to us by Mr. Ohshima and his teacher, Master Funakoshi.

 Maryknoll Karate Club offers classes at: St. Francis Xavier Chapel Japanese Catholic Center (formerly Maryknoll Japanese Catholic Center), 222 S. Hewitt Street, Los Angeles, CA 90012 USA.
-Two blocks east of Alameda Street in Little Tokyo.
+The entrance is on 3rd Street, two blocks east of Alameda Street in Little Tokyo.